bennnym/FMA_TicTacToe/readme.md

 - Now enter into the terminal `cd FMA_TicTacToe` and press `↩`.
 This navigates into the newly created folder.

-- We now need to install one package that the game depends on `inquirer`.
-In the terminal enter `npm install inquirer`.
+- We now need to install a couple of packages that the game depends on .
+In the terminal enter `npm install inquirer colors`.

 - Now enter `node tictactoe.js` and press `↩` and enjoy the game!